 The ThermBot can simply draw some juice from your iOS or Android smartphone using USB-C or Lightning.
 It scans your forehead temperature from an inch away and delivers results with medical accuracy.
 You know within the second if you’re edging to a fever or whether you’re healthy enough to eat out this evening.

 This tiny device was successfully funded in a Kickstarter and is now still available to purchase in an Indiegogo InDemand campaign.
-It’ll cost you about 100 bucks at the time of writing to have one shipped to you at an estimated end of 2020.back to menu ↑
+It’ll cost you about 100 bucks at the time of writing to have one shipped to you around April 2021

 The Oura health ring had heads turning when NBA players were given one to get their health monitored during the Corona pandemic.
 You may ask yourself, why out of all health gadgets did the NBA choose the Oura ring?